Create a Healthy Summer Camp Experience for Your Child

 Eager to Answer All Your Questions

-The Better Business Bureau gives these tips for finding a camp that is right for you and your child:
+Consider these tips for finding a camp that is right for you and your child:

 - Visit the camp before submitting a deposit.
 Check out sleeping and bathing areas.
 Try to get a feel for the commitment of the staff.